10 Tips for Healthy Eating

 According to the expert recommendations, half of what’s on your plate should be fruits and veggies because they are rich in vitamins, minerals, and fibre while being low in calories.
 Buy local produce when you can: it’s more eco-friendly and fresher, and you’ll be supporting the local economy.

 Seek out farmers’ markets, where you typically find better fruits and vegetables for less than you’d pay at the supermarket.
 Organic food baskets are another convenient solution, but in winter, frozen vegetables are the eco-friendlier choice.
 And when it comes to freshness, nothing beats growing your own sprouts!
 You can use a wide range of seeds for home sprouting, and the results are tasty and packed with vitamins and minerals.

 2. Whole Grains – Packed With Bran And Germ

 There are so many more options than just wheat – quinoa, brown rice, spelt, barley, oats, chia and so on – and each has its own unique flavour.
 Whole grains contain more fibre and leave you feeling full longer than products made with white flour do.

 You don’t need to go vegetarian, but eat less red meat, which is high in saturated fat.

-Instead, opt for fish, poultry, tofu and legumes such as beans, lentils and peas so start a new tradition: meat-free day!
+Instead, opt for fish, poultry, tofu and legumes such as beans, lentils, and peas so start a new tradition: a meat-free day!
 In fact, this is already a well-established part of certain religious traditions.

 Until 1966 when Pope Paul VI lifted the obligation, Catholics weren’t supposed to eat meat on Friday.
 As long as you don’t see it as some kind of penitence, adopting a meatless day is easy!